Trans-Air Service Flight 671: Investigation

 Following the incident, engines number 3 and 4 were located near Séderon, Drôme.
 Investigators found that metal fatigue had caused a crack to develop in the pylon that held the number 3 engine (the right inboard engine) to the wing.
 This weakened the pylon such that it broke on the accident flight, leading to separation of the number 3 engine.
 As it detached from the wing, the separated number 3 engine struck the number 4 engine, causing it to separate as well.
 In addition, an airworthiness directive that required periodic inspections of the pylons was found to be ineffective in detecting such fatigue cracks.

 Aftermath

 In response to the accident, the French BEA (Bureau of Enquiry and Analysis for Civil Aviation Safety) recommended modification to the inspection procedures for engine pylons so that fatigue cracks could be detected more easily.
 The BEA also recommended that air traffic controllers receive regular training for emergency situations by theoretical study and by performing practical exercises.

 The year after the incident, the crew received the Hugh Gordon-Burge Memorial Award from the Honourable Company of Air Pilots.

 In popular culture

-Trans-Air Service Flight 671 was featured on season 22 of the Canadian documentary series Mayday, in the episode titled "Double Trouble".
+The events of Trans-Air Service Flight 671 were featured in the 2022 episode "Double Trouble", of the Canadian documentary TV series Mayday.